jrendel/LD27/README.md

 Also I have been focused solely on Objective C and the Xcode environment for 2 years, so my code formatting is a mix of what I am used to, and matching what MonoDevelop generates.

 Tools:
-Unity 3D + Futile framework (thanks @MattRix!)
+-Unity 3D + Futile framework (thanks @MattRix!)
-Gimp
+-Gimp
-Texture Packer
+-Texture Packer
-Glyph Designer
+-Glyph Designer
+-cfxr

 There's a live demo of the game at http://www.jasonrendel.com/LD27/LD27Web